rocky-linux/documentation/docs/guides/security/firewalld.md

 From the manual page: `firewalld` provides a dynamically managed firewall with support for network/firewall zones to define the trust level of network connections or interfaces.
 It has support for IPv4, IPv6 firewall settings and for Ethernet bridges and has a separation of runtime and permanent configuration options.
 It also supports an interface for services or applications to add firewall rules directly.

-`firewalld` is actually a front end to nftables in Rocky Linux.
+`firewalld` is actually a front end to the netfilter and nftables Kernel sub-systems in Rocky Linux.

 ## Prerequisites and Assumptions